derek-dchu/Java/notes/oop.md

 Inheritance represents a 'is a' relation.

 * Subclass inherit all members(fields, methods, and nested classes) from its superclass, except private members.
 However, subclass can has indirect access to all of the private members of its superclass via inherited public or protected methods, public or protected nested class.
+* A class with only private constructor cannot be inherited.

 ### Encapsulation / Composition
 Encapsulation represents a 'has a' (composition) relation.